 PASRR includes Level I, Level II and Resident Review.

-- If NF is determined most appropriate setting it may include recommendations for “services of a lesser intensity than Specialized Services” to meet the residents SMI needs including but not limited to; behavioral strategy recommendations, referral to health care provider for medical interventions or referral to health care provider with pharmacologic suggestions.
+If the QMHP determines that the NF is the most appropriate setting, the determination may include recommendations for “services of a lesser intensity than Specialized Services” to meet the resident's needs.
+Recommendations may include but not be limited to:

 Non-Medicaid billing form for PASRR services T2010 and T2011

 A .gov website belongs to an official government organization in the United States.